-The most obvious sign of the disorder is moderate to severe swelling in the lower limbs, face and external genitalia due to fluid retention (edema).
-Fluid is retained because the blood protein levels are low.
+The most obvious sign of the disorder is moderate to severe swelling in the lower limbs, eventually face, abdomen and external genitalia due to fluid retention (edema).
+Fluid is retained because the blood protein (albumin) levels are low.
 Lymphedema may also be associated and not easy to differentiate from edema.

 Abdominal pain and/or nausea, vomiting and diarrhea may also be present.
 Affected individuals may experience fatigue, weight loss, and an inability to gain weight in childhood.
-The blood lymphocyte count is usually low as are blood protein (albumin, globulins because protein in the lymph leaks into the intestine and the feces) and blood cholesterol levels (because cholesterol from food is not properly absorbed).
+The blood lymphocyte count is usually low as are blood protein (albumin, globulins because protein in the lymph leaks into the intestine and the feces called exudative enteropathy) and blood cholesterol levels (because cholesterol from food is not properly absorbed).